ytyulkinaxway/axway-open-docs/content/en/docs/central/env_gw_mgmt/environment_agent_resources.md

 If you already have an environment, you can skip this step.
 Only the environment name will be require later.

-Choose one of following to create an environment:
+Create an environment using one of these methods:

 * Use the CLI: `axway central create env my-environment-name`.
 * Use the CLI with a file: create a file (myEnvFile.yaml) containing the environment resource definition mentioned above and use `axway central apply -f myEnvFile.yaml` to create it.